Nonlinear Einstein paradigm of Brownian motion and localization property of solutions: Introduction

 To this end, this paper is organized as follows.
 In \cref{sec:paradigm}, we introduce the Einstein random-walk paradigm and its generalization used for the present derivations.
 In \cref{sec:max_bd}, we prove a maximum principle for the solution of the multidimensional nonlinear parabolic equation derived, taking into account its degeneracy with respect to the dependent variable and its gradient.
+To accomplish this task, we regularize the degeneracy of the PDE, proving the maximum principle for a smooth viscosity solution, then we take the limit.
 Next, in \cref{sec:localization}, we strengthen our result by proving the localization property of solutions using a De Giorgi--Ladyzhenskaya iteration procedure, \emph{without} the need for explicitly constructing a barrier function.
+Again, we work with the regularized problem and in terms of the viscosity solution, for convenience, but the final estimate is independent of the (small) regularization parameter.
 In \cref{sec:mapping}, for the case of one spatial dimension, we develop transition formulas to map the non-divergence form of the PDE (discussed in earlier sections) to the more traditional divergence-form case.
 Beyond showing a fundamental equivalence of the two forms of the PDE, the latter is more convenient for numerical simulation, since we have previously developed and validated a finite-difference scheme for divergence-form nonlinear degenerate PDEs \cite{gc19}.
 Then, in \cref{sec:numerical} again for the special case of one spatial dimension, we construct explicit self-similar solutions with finite speed of propagation and perform simulations of the divergence-form degenerate PDE to illustrate and verify our main mathematical result from \cref{sec:localization}.
 Finally, \cref{sec:discussion} discusses the broader context of our results and avenues for future work.